AnnabelLarge/annabellarge.github.io/_pages/research.md

   - The Annual Meeting of the Society for Molecular Biology and Evolution, Copenhagen, Denmark (2026).

-- __Annabel Large*__, Ian Holmes. _"Nested birth-death processes are competitive with parameter-heavy neural networks as time-dependent models of protein evolution"_. legend2024 : Machine Learning for Evolutionary Genomics Data, Heraklion, Greece (2024).
+- __Annabel Large*__, Ian Holmes. _"Fitting Indel Evolution Model Parameters to PFam Protein Alignments with a GPU-accelerated Framework"_. legend2024 : Machine Learning for Evolutionary Genomics Data, Heraklion, Greece (2024).